empft/SwiftSolidityBinding/README.md

 ⚠️ Experimental

 CLI tool to generate bindings for this [swift Web3 library](https://github.com/Boilertalk/Web3.swift) by Boilertalk.
 Executable is not provided because compiling swift package to a single executable is difficult.
+The typed branch implements static return type but it requires extra code which can be found in this [Web3 fork](https://github.com/stevealexrs/Web3.swift).

 ## Usage
 In package directory,